 Using the holes made in the dura, deliver desired treatment or implant a device to the subdural space.
-For the purposes of this protocol, use intrathecal catheters for treatment delivery to either guide the stimulation device into position or inject the hydrogel (Fig. 3D)
+For the purposes of this protocol, use intrathecal catheters for treatment delivery to either guide the stimulation device into position or inject the hydrogel (Fig. 3C)

 NOTE: Be sure to maintain a clear field of view by continuously clearing any blood and/or CSF following durotomies.

+Ensure the tips of the catheters are visible underneath the dura before progressing into the spinal cord.
+Successful application is indicated by catheters smoothly moving across the small spinal blood vessels while underneath the dural membrane.

-After the desired treatment is delivered, place a piece of sterile surgical gelfoam in the space created by the laminectomy to aid in haemostasis, wound healing, and maintaining the structure of the spine.
+After the desired treatment is delivered (Fig. 3D-E), place a piece of sterile surgical gelfoam in the space created by the laminectomy to aid in haemostasis, wound healing, and maintaining the structure of the spine.

 After the placement of gelfoam, use 4-0 polydioxanone absorbable suture to close the muscle and skin layer above the spine.